galantelab/reboot/docs/README.md

 ## Overview

 Reboot is a flexible, easy-to-use tool to identify sets of genes or transcripts whose expression values are highly correlated with patient survival.
-Using a multivariate strategy with penalized Cox regression (Lasso method), Reboot presents efficient convergence of the regression coefficients during the creation of a gene/transcript signature.
-Once a signature is obtained, Reboot also provides functionality to produce, apply and validate a score, which is calculated based on the obtained signature, for a given set of samples.
+Using a multivariate strategy with penalized Cox regression (Lasso method), reboot presents efficient convergence of the regression coefficients during the creation of a gene/transcript signature.
+Once a signature is obtained, reboot also provides functionality to produce, apply and validate a score, which is calculated based on the obtained signature, for a given set of samples.

 Reboot is a modular tool developed in R version 3.6.
 It comprises two main modules: **regression** and **survival**.
-Module *regression* provides functionality for obtaining gene/transcript signatures correlated with patient survival using multivariate penalized Cox regression.
+Module **regression** provides functionality for obtaining gene/transcript signatures correlated with patient survival using multivariate penalized Cox regression.
 In turn, module **survival** provides functionality for producing, applying and validating a signature score in patient datasets.
-Finally, Reboot also provides the execution option **complete**, which integratively executes the two aforementioned modules.
+Finally, reboot also provides the execution option **complete**, which integratively executes the two aforementioned modules.

 ![](Paper_figure.png)
 *Figure 1: Reboot workflow.
 First module runs a regression analysis to identify a gene/transcript signature.
-Second module runs a survival analysis based on a score calculated based on the obtained signature*
+Second module runs survival analysis of a score calculated based on the obtained signature*

 ## Installation